peteroupc/peteroupc.github.io/randomfunc.md

 If either input date/time was generated as the random date, but that is not desired, the process just given can be repeated until such a date/time is not generated this way.

+<a id=Rejection_Sampling></a>
+### Rejection Sampling

+_Rejection sampling_ is a simple and flexible approach for generating random content that meets certain requirements.
+To implement rejection sampling:

+1. Generate the random content (such as a random number) by any method and with any distribution and range.
+2. If the content doesn't meet predetermined criteria, go to step 1.

+Example criteria include checking&mdash;
+- whether a random number is prime,
+- whether a random number is divisible or not by certain numbers,
+- whether a random number is not among recently chosen random numbers,
+- whether a random number was not already chosen (with the aid of a hash table, red-black tree, or similar structure),
+- whether a random point is sufficiently distant from previous random points (with the aid of a KD-tree or similar structure),
+- whether a random string matches a regular expression,
+- whether a random number is not included in a "blacklist" of numbers, or
+- two or more of the foregoing criteria.

+(KD-trees, hash tables, red-black trees, prime-number testing algorithms, and regular expressions are outside the scope of this document.)

 <a id=Generating_Random_Numbers_in_Sorted_Order></a>
 ### Generating Random Numbers in Sorted Order